 TESOL-Spain – Teachers of Speakers of Other Languages in Spain

-FutureLearn is a great online course platform where you can study a short course over a month or two.
+FutureLearn is a course platform where you can study a short course over a month or two.
 They recommend setting aside two hours per week for six to eight weeks depending on the content of the course/complexity of the material.

 Some of the options available to English language teachers:

 Coursera offer free and paid courses.
 There are specific start dates – around two intakes per year for popular courses.
 These are often delivered by well-known universities and organisations and, as well as being accessible online, they do have an app that you can download for study on the go.